-Despite better observational and theoretical understanding of weather regimes, the forecasting of regime breaks and subsequent onsets still presents a challenge for general circulation models (CGMs) and operational systems.
+Despite better observational and theoretical understanding of weather regimes, the forecasting of regime breaks and subsequent onsets still presents a challenge for general circulation models (GCMs) and operational systems.
 Kimoto et al. (1992) examined the temporal variability of the skill of operational medium-range forecasts in three operational models: the Japan Meteorological Agency's (JMA) global spectral model, and those of the European Centre for Medium-Range Weather Forecasts (ECMWF) and the National Meteorological Center (NMC).
 During the period under study, the forecast skill of the three models exhibited considerable low-frequency variability and showed a pronounced temporal minimum during transitions from zonal to blocked flow over the North Pacific.
 D'Andrea et al. (1998) have reviewed the performance of 15 GCMs and found them to generally underestimate the number and duration of atmospheric blocking episodes, in agreement with previous work.

-Pelly and Hoskins (2003) emphasized the importance of transitions from and to a blocked state in operational forecasts over Europe, and found that such forecasts in the ECMWF Ensemble Prediction System still have limited skill beyond a lead time of 6 days.
+More recently, Pelly and Hoskins (2003) emphasized the importance of transitions from and to a blocked state in operational forecasts over Europe, and found that such forecasts in the ECMWF Ensemble Prediction System still have limited skill beyond a lead time of 6 days.
+Palmer et al. (2007) highlighted the substantial and continuing under-prediction of blocking episodes in leading operational models (their Fig. 3) and emphasized that the number and severity of such episodes play a key role in climate change and its socioeconomic effects.
 Vannitsem (2001) suggested a hybrid clustering method that combines hierarchical clustering of phase-space position with predictability considerations using Lyapunov exponents; see Legras and Ghil (1985) and Ghil and Childress (1987, Sect.
 6.4) for the distinction between regime predictability and pointwise predictability, and Table 1 in Ghil and Robertson (2002) for clustering methods based on either position or velocity in phase space.
 Vannitsem's hybrid method produces well-separated clusters with distinct instability properties in the QG3 model, and medium-range predictability of the clusters beyond that obtained by hierarchical clustering alone (Trevisan 1995).